the-teachingRSE-project/competencies/competencies.md

 An RSE usually takes a pivotal role in assessing this adequacy for purpose of a model as well as in characterising and communicating the domain of its legitimate application and its limits of interpretability.
-This role, together with the enormous reliance on modelling and simulation of scientific results
-as well as real-world decision-making places a larges responsibility on the RSE.
+This role, together with the enormous reliance on modelling and simulation of scientific results, as well as real-world decision-making, places a large responsibility on the RSE.
 It is important that RSEs are aware of this responsibility and continuously improve their capabilities to live up to it.

-Research software is also well on its way to be ever-present in data-driven research, in all research fields.
+Research software is also well on its way to being ever-present in data-driven research, in all research fields.
 This can probably be most prominently seen by considering software used to analyse data, e.g. within experimental research.
 It is not unusual for RSEs to support those more research data oriented efforts as well.
-Here specifically they closely interact with research data management, by designing research software such as to be better able to adhere to the \ac{FAIR} principles for the research data, but also to follow similar rules for the research software (FAIR4RS [@FAIR4RS]).
+Here, specifically, they closely interact with research data management professionals and practices by designing research software that is better able to adhere to the \ac{FAIR} principles for research data, but also to follow similar rules for research software (FAIR4RS [@FAIR4RS]).
 As such, they are then familiar with special requirements stemming from the field itself, e.g., in medical research, and with privacy related issues especially for personal data, e.g., for conducting surveys.

 RSEs often assume a multifaceted role at the junction of research, \ac{SE} and data management.